Kaitlin Jacobson's poem "crooked smile"” won the 23rd annual Vázquez-Valarezo Poetry Award at Augustana.

 Augustana offers a wide variety of classes in Classics - the study of Greek and Roman antiquity - including courses in beginning through advanced Greek and Latin, along with related courses taught in English.
 See requirements for the Classics (Greek and Latin) major and minor and the Classical Studies (Greek or Latin) major and minor.
 The Classics Department also offers a minor in Biblical Languages.

-KIRSTEN DAY, Associate Professor, Chair
+KIRSTEN DAY, Professor, Chair

 B.A., Rice University; M.A., Ph.D., University of Arkansas at Fayetteville

-NICHOLAS DOBSON, Adjunct Assistant Instructor
+NICHOLAS DOBSON, Adjunct Assistant Professor

 B.A., Rice University; M.A., Ph.D., University of Texas at Austin

-MISCHA A. HOOKER, Lecturer
+MISCHA A. HOOKER, Continuing Lecturer